 - Request the correct visa (F-1) at the US Embassy/Consulate in your home country.

-- The U.S. Customs and Border Patrol Officer (CBP) will return the Student Copy of your I-20 to you, along with your I-94 card.
+- The U.S. Customs and Border Patrol Officer (CBP) will return the Student Copy of your I-20 and your passport to you.

 Just like any international trip, packing the right items and bringing the correct documents are essential if you want to avoid unnecessary hassles or a negative experience.
 If you have any questions as you prepare for your journey to Mount Mary University, we are here to help you.

 - Clearly identify your luggage, purse and cell phone with your name, U.S. address and Home Country address.
 If you label your cell phone case, feel free to include Mount Mary’s Admission Office number (414) 930-3024 and your full name on the label.
 If someone finds your phone, they will need a number to call.

 - Check airline regulations for weight, size, and number of all bags.

 - In your carry-on, keep a change of clothes, toiletries, valuables, important documents (passports, visas, arrival instructions) and medication.

 - Carry all of your essential identification papers and documents on your person or in your carry-on baggage.
 Be careful not to put important documents in bags you have checked onto the plane.